There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 While you’re there, do not feel obligated to leave your information with the listing agent working the open house.
 It’s okay to be a lookie loo for now.

-There are a lot of so-called disruptors out there trying to change the classic real estate agent model, but it’s still quite likely you’ll use a real estate agent.
+There are a lot of so-called disruptors like iBuyers out there trying to change the classic real estate agent model, but it’s still quite likely you’ll use a real estate agent.

 Before you even speak to one, it might be advisable to learn on your own and form your own opinions, so someone else doesn’t make them for you.